Significant-Gravitas/AutoGPT/README.md

 pip install -r requirements.txt
 ```

-4. Edit the file named "keys.py" in the "scripts" directory to add your OpenAI API key (and eleven labs key if you want speech):
-*(Open the keys.py file in a text editor and follow the instructions inside, save it after)*
+4. Rename `.env.template` to `.env` and fill in your `OPENAI_API_KEY`.
+If you plan to use Speech Mode, fill in your `ELEVEN_LABS_API_KEY` as well.
+  - Obtain your OpenAI API key from: https://platform.openai.com/account/api-keys.
+  - Obtain your ElevenLabs API key from: https://elevenlabs.io.
+You can view your xi-api-key using the "Profile" tab on the website.

 ## 🔧 Usage

-1. Run the Python script in your terminal:
+1. Run the `main.py` Python script in your terminal:
 *(Type this into your CMD window)*
 ```
-python main.py
+python scripts/main.py
 ```
 2. After each of AUTO-GPT's actions, type "NEXT COMMAND" to authorise them to continue.
 3. To exit the program, type "exit" and press Enter.

 ## 🗣️ Speech Mode
 ```
-python main.py speach-mode
+python scripts/main.py speach-mode
 ```

 ## 💀 Continuous Mode ⚠️